 - February 11th: Effective Note Taking & Study Skills

 - Learning how to effectively organize and integrate new information is as important as how much time you spend studying.
 This workshop will present active study techniques that complement learning styles so that you can maximize the use of your class notes and time spent studying.
 This session will also help you identify what is getting in your way of success!

 - Effective communication is a critical component of academic and personal success.
 This workshop will present tools for building relationships as well as organizing and integrating new information, introduce academic honesty policies and provide an overview of successful citations in written work.

 - February 25th: Motivation and Procrastination

 - Motivation is the key to being a successful student.
 Understanding how motivation can be developed and what you can do when it's absent is vital towards curbing procrastination and becoming more productive.
-This workshop will help you evaluate your drive to succeed and provide tips for increasing it as you continue on in your college career.
+This workshop will help you evaluate your drive to succeed and provide tips for increasing it as you continue your college career.